opencasestudies/ocs-bp-RTC-analysis/README.md

 [here](https://www.bauer.uh.edu/rsusmel/phd/ec1-15.pdf), and
 [here](https://sites.google.com/site/econometricsacademy/econometrics-models/panel-data-models).

-For more information on implementing panel regession in R using the `plm` package, see
+For more information on implementing panel regression in R using the `plm` package, see
 <a href="https://cran.r-project.org/web/packages/plm/vignettes/plmPackage.html" target="_blank">here</a>
 and
 <a href="http://www.princeton.edu/~otorres/Panel101R.pdf" target="_blank">here</a>.

-For more information on multioclinearity and VIF, see this
+For more information on multicollinearity and VIF, see this
 <a href="https://link.springer.com/content/pdf/10.1007/s11135-006-9018-6.pdf" target="_blank">article</a>.DOI
 10.1007/s11135-006-9018-6